Organic Farming Summer Program

 - You’ll consider political challenges to agricultural sustainability in a global context, like how government subsidies and biofuel programs have put 1.5 million farmers in Latin America out of work, many of whom are now working illegally in meat packing plants in the US.

 - You’ll examine the ecological impacts of our global food system, which accounts for substantial greenhouse gas emissions, water and energy usage, land degradation, pollution, and public health issues.

 The middle of the program will be based at the Rio Muchacho Organic Farm, near the coastal town of Canoa.
-Sustainable Summer and Rio Muchacho, one of Ecuador’s leading organizations for agricultural sustainability and eco-tourism, have developed a customized, 1-week organic farming program for our participants that combines a broad-based sustainability curriculum with theoretical and practical investigation of food and agriculture.
+Sustainable Summer and Rio Muchacho, one of Ecuador’s leading organizations for agricultural sustainability and eco-tourism, have developed a customized, 8-day organic farming program for our participants that combines a broad-based sustainability curriculum with theoretical and practical investigation of food and agriculture.
 Learn more about Rio Muchacho and our sustainable agriculture course instructors here.